gesad-science/madelyn/llm_cluster_api/README.md

     > Endpoint that provides a list of all validations registered to a specified model

-- DELETE /models/{name}/validations/{validation_number}
+- PUT /models/{name}/validations/

-    > Endpoint that provides erases a specified validation from a also specified model.
-If it isn't registered, returns bad request
+    > Endpoint that erases a list of validations from a also specified model.

 - POST /models/{name}/validations/{validation_number}

-    > Endpoint that provides adds a specified validation from a also specified model.
-If it is already registered, returns bad request
+    > Endpoint that adds a list of validations to specified model